immutant/immutant.org/news/2014-10-22-announcing-2-alpha2.md

-Immutant is an integrated suite of [Clojure](http://clojure.org) libraries backed by [Undertow] for web, [HornetQ] for messaging, [Infinispan] for caching, and [Quartz] for scheduling.
+Immutant is an integrated suite of [Clojure](http://clojure.org) libraries backed by [Undertow] for web, [HornetQ] for messaging, [Infinispan] for caching, [Quartz] for scheduling, and [Narayana] for transactions.
 Applications built with Immutant can optionally be deployed to a [WildFly] cluster for enhanced features.
-Its fundamental goal is to reduce the inherent [incidental complexity](http://en.wikipedia.org/wiki/Accidental_complexity) in real world applications.
+Its fundamental goal is to reduce the inherent
+[incidental complexity](http://en.wikipedia.org/wiki/Accidental_complexity)
+in real world applications.